-5.3 Measurement setup used to test switchable capacitive-piezo resonators possessing a single transducer.
-101 5.4 Demonstration of switching capability.
+5.3 Measurement setup used to test switchable capacitive-piezo resonators possessing a single transducer 101 5.4 Demonstration of switching capability.
 The resonator is ON when no switching voltage is applied.
 Next, a DC voltage of 220V is applied, causing the top electrode to collapse, effectively turning the device OFF.
-When the switching bias is 100 5.5 removed, the resonator turns back ON, with no degradation in performance.
-Frequency characteristics at various values of V{bias} for a switchable capacitive- piezo disk resonator with a compliant top electrode.
-For voltages below 38 V, electrode pulldown induced gap reduction causes a frequency shift.
-Contact be- tween the actuated top electrode and AlN resonator occurs at 38V, beyond which 102 5.6 Q drops as downforce increases 103 5.7 supports, enabling vertical actuation with minimal bending of the electrode Cross sections of an (a) untuned and a (b) tuned capacitive-piezoelectric AlN 107 5.8 radial-contour-mode disk resonator.
-Here, the top gap g_t is reduced by V{tune} Illustration of bottom gap tuning, with which the AlN disk moves with the top electrode.
-Cross sections are included for an (a) untuned and a (b) tuned 107 capacitive-piezoelectric AlN radial-contour-mode disk resonator using a top elec- 100 5.9 Top electrode suspension (a) illustration and (b) displacement and capacitance 108 5 10 vs. V{tune} simulation 109 0.10 frequency tuning term β is encircled.
-110 5.11 Simulated gap reduction based frequency tuning for an 11.2- μ m-radius, 1.6- μ m-thick, AlN radial contour mode resonator demonstrating a maximum tuning range of \approx 11,000 ppm.
-Nine frequency characteristics are shown at various values of 5.12 g{total} ranging from 2 nm to 10 μ m 112 achieved gap range of this work and its corresponding tuning range 113 5.13 Electromechanical circuit model for a dedicated capacitive piezo tuning element and its equivalent series compliance seen by $c_x = 1/k_r$, the inverse stiffness of the 5 14 resonator 114 0.11 and an increase in coupling.
-115 5.15 A dedicated tuning transducer shifts the resonance frequency of a two-disk struc- 110 5.16 A simple implementation of a three terminal capacitive piezoelectric resonator with separate transducers for input and output and a shared terminal for voltage 116 controlled electrode actuation.
+When the switching bias is 5.5 removed, the resonator turns back ON, with no degradation in performance Frequency characteristics at various values of $V{bias}$ for a switchable capacitive-piezo disk resonator with a compliant top electrode.
+For voltages below 38 V, 102 electrode pulldown induced gap reduction causes a frequency shift.
+Contact between the actuated top electrode and AlN resonator occurs at $38V$ , beyond which $Q$ drops as downforce increases 103 5.6 Illustration of a frequency tunable 300 MHz capacitive-piezo disk resonator.
+The device's top electrode suspension is made more compliant by using folded beam 100 5.7 supports, enabling vertical actuation with minimal bending of the electrode Cross sections of an (a) untuned and a (b) tuned capacitive-piezoelectric AlN 107 5.8 radial-contour-mode disk resonator.
+Here, the top gap $g_t$ is reduced by $V{tune}$ Illustration of bottom gap tuning, with which the AlN disk moves with the 107 top electrode.
+Cross sections are included for an (a) untuned and a (b) tuned capacitive-piezoelectric AlN radial-contour-mode disk resonator using a top elec- 100 5.9 trode anchor.
+Here, the bottom gap $g_b$ is reduced by $V{tune}$ 108 5.10 vs. $V{tune}$ simulation 109 5.11 frequency tuning term $\beta$ is encircled 110 5.12 $g{total}$ ranging from 2 nm to 10 $\mu$ m 112 radius, 1.6-μm-thick, radial contour mode capacitive-piezo AlN resonator with reducable capacitive gaps.
+Included in the plot are annotations showing the achieved gap range of this work and its corresponding tuning range 113 5.13 Electromechanical circuit model for a dedicated capacitive piezo tuning element and its equivalent series compliance seen by $c_x = 1/k_r$ , the inverse stiffness of the 5.14 resonator 114 5.15 A dedicated tuning transducer shifts the resonance frequency of a two-disk structure without effective the coupling strength of the input (output transducer) 115 5.16 ture without affecting the coupling strength of the input/output transducer A simple implementation of a three terminal capacitive piezoelectric resonator with separate transducers for input and output and a shared terminal for voltage 116 controlled electrode actuation.
 120